 - Many associate Global Health with issues of health inequalities such as water sanitation and malnutrition, but more recently, it has come to encompass broader health issues faced of a global scale, such as urbanization, climate change, and chronic disease.

 We are always looking to expand and update the information posted here.
-If you have any feedback about the website or any questions about global health, please don’t hesitate to contact your NOSMSC VP Global Healths Victoria Domonkos and Annie Dubé at email@example.com
+If you have any feedback about website content or any questions about global health, please don’t hesitate to contact your NOSMSC VP Global Healths Annie Dubé and Chelsea Kubinec at email@example.com